Weiran-Xiong/weiran-xiong.github.io/_pages/about.md

 - Numerical Method and Simulation
 - Machine Learning and Reinforcement Learning

 I have a strong interest in interdisciplinary research, particularly at the intersection of Mathematics, Data Science, and Finance.
-I am currently exploring and establishing my own research direction.
+I'm currently exploring and establishing my own research direction.
 If you are interested in any aspect of me, feel free to reach out for chats, discussions, and collaborations!

 <span class='anchor' id='-news'></span>        <!-- 与navigation.yml对应 -->